 ANB032 is an antibody that modulates BTLA in a manner that results in anti-inflammatory effects in vivo.
 BTLA is broadly expressed upon lymphoid (including T and B) cells and myeloid cells (including dendritic cells) and therefore involved in a spectrum of inflammatory responses.
-We believe that the binding of BTLA with LIGHT, a receptor also known as TSFSR14, results in pro-inflammatory signaling across various immune cells, and that stabilization of BTLA's binding to HVEM, which is mediated by ANB032 treatment, leads to an anti-inflammatory effect in vivo.
+We believe that the binding of BTLA with LIGHT, a receptor also known as TSFSR14, results in pro-inflammatory signaling across various immune cells, and that stabilization of BTLA's binding to

+HVEM, which is mediated by ANB032 treatment, leads to an anti-inflammatory effect in vivo.
 Genetic studies have demonstrated that dysregulated BTLA signaling, which favors pro-inflammatory activity, is associated with certain human inflammatory diseases (Lin et al. J Biomed Sci.
 2006).
-ANB032 has demonstrated in vivo efficacy in an animal disease model and we anticipate filing an IND for this program in the second half of 2020.
+ANB032 has demonstrated in vivo efficacy in an animal disease model.